edouardkombo/shubaka/App/Generators/NullObject/README.rst

 --------

 - Null logger or null output to preserve a standard way of interaction between objects, even if the shouldn't do anything
--  null handler in a Chain of Responsibilities pattern
+-  null Interviewer in a Chain of Responsibilities pattern
 -  null command in a Command pattern

 UML Diagram